XSEDE/CRI_JS_Cluster_Tutorial/README.md

 # Build some Scientific Software with Spack

+_*The installation step of this section takes a while to run, so please open a separate terminal to run this in!*_

 In order to run something more interesting, let's build some software!

 Spack is a package management tool designed specifically to ease the